Zucker School of Medicine at Hofstra/Northwell Internal Medicine Residency Program at Danbury Hospital

 Our curriculum is designed using a “4+2” schedule, meaning that residents participate in 4 weeks of inpatient rotations/subspecialty electives, followed by 2 weeks of outpatient continuity clinic or elective.
 This allows for residents to have a more balanced schedule in regards to teaching opportunity as well as work-life balance.

-Residents are additionally required to complete 4 weeks of Emergency Medicine, 4 weeks of Neurology & 4 weeks of Geriatrics, in accordance with ACGME regulations.
+Residents are also have rotations in Emergency Medicine, Neurology & Geriatrics, in accordance with ACGME regulations.

-Lastly, for residents interested in Global Health, a 6-week international elective can be completed in your second or third year.
+Lastly, for residents interested in Global Health, a 4-week international elective can be completed in your second or third year.
 Please see Global Health for more information.

 Outlines per PGY can be seen below: